stuartcraig/stuartcraig.github.io/_pages/research.md

 standardization, brand switching, and expansion in procedure volume due to greater steering.
 </details>

-"Who Pays for Rent-Seeking in Health Care?
-The Effect of Hospital Mergers on Local Labor Markets," with Zarek Brot-Goldberg and Zack Cooper
+**Who Pays for Rent-Seeking in Health Care?
+The Effect of Hospital Mergers on Local Labor Markets**<br>
-<br><br>
+_with Zarek Brot-Goldberg and Zack Cooper_